Trogir

 Pantan Beach

-A sandy and pebbly beach near the Old Town, backed by a nature reserve and ideal for swimming and relaxation.
+A sandy and pebbly beach near the Old Town, backed by a nature reserve and ideal for swimming and a quiet afternoon.

 Čiovo Beaches

-A short walk or drive away, the island of Čiovo offers numerous pebble beaches with clear water and coastal paths.
+A short walk or drive across the bridge, Čiovo island offers pebble beaches with clear water and coastal walking paths.

 Top Things to Do

-Wander through UNESCO-listed streets, discover hidden courtyards, and enjoy café culture along the harbor.
+Wander UNESCO-listed streets, discover hidden courtyards and enjoy café culture along the harbour.

-Evenings are perfect for promenades along the marina, with views of yachts and the old town skyline.
+Evenings are perfect for promenades along the marina, with yachts on one side and the old-town skyline on the other.

 Boat Trips & Island Hopping

-Day trips to nearby islands and the Blue Lagoon are easily arranged from Trogir's harbor.
+Day trips to nearby islands and the Blue Lagoon are easily arranged from Trogir's harbour.

 Culture, Events & Dining